sparsh-ai/recohut/docs/03-processing/lab-csv-to-parquet-conversion/README.md

-# CSV to Parquet Transformation with Glue Studio
+# Lab: CSV to Parquet Transformation with Glue Studio

 Task: Process raw (CSV or JSON) data from the Landing S3 bucket and save it into another S3 bucket in a Columnar format with partitioning